On This Page[Hide][Show]

 - Frequent Need to Rest and Change Positions: Pain and discomfort often force people with Bertolotti’s Syndrome to change positions frequently, take breaks, or rest, which can make it difficult to meet job requirements that require prolonged standing, sitting, or uninterrupted concentration.

 The severity and persistence of these symptoms often limit a person’s ability to hold a regular job, especially one that requires physical labor.
 Even sedentary jobs can become challenging due to the need for frequent position changes and rest breaks.
+Given how debilitating these symptoms can be, many people wonder whether they qualify for long-term disability benefits.

 Does Bertolotti’s Syndrome Qualify for Long-Term Disability?